 “It’s erected as a war memorial!” replies Scalia.
 “I assume it is erected in honor of all of the war dead.
 The cross is the most common symbol of … of … of the resting place of the dead.”

 Eliasberg dares to correct him: “The cross is the most common symbol of the resting place of Christians.
 I have been in Jewish cemeteries.
-There is never a cross on a tombstone of a Jew.”Dr. Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+There is never a cross on a tombstone of a Jew.”Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 “I don’t think you can leap from that to the conclusion that the only war dead the cross honors are the Christian war dead,” thunders Scalia.
 “I think that’s an outrageous conclusion!”